wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 An offline operation can and will be signed even with an incorrect password.
 The signature cannot be used for manual approval in such a case.
 This behavior cannot be detected, so you should warn the user that an incorrect password will result in an incorrect "approval code".
 <!-- end -->

-#### With biometry
+#### With Biometry

-_To approve offline operations with biometry, your PowerAuth instance [need to be configured with biometry factor](https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-Android.md#biometric-authentication-setup)._
+To approve offline operations with biometry, your PowerAuth instance [need to be configured with biometry factor](https://github.com/wultra/powerauth-mobile-sdk/blob/develop/docs/PowerAuth-SDK-for-Android.md#biometric-authentication-setup).

-_If biometry can be used for offline operation authorization is determined by `QROperation.flags.biometryAllowed`._
+To determine if biometry can be used for offline operation authorization, use `QROperation.flags.biometryAllowed`.

 ```kotlin
 // Approves QR operation with biometry